pudly/schmopera-hugo/content/articles/a-little-mozart-a-little-murder-a-lot-of-fun.md

 +++
-author = "Jenna Simeonov"
+author = ["authors/jenna.md"]
 categories = "Editorial"
 date = "2016-07-09T16:51:00-06:00"
 lastmod = "2016-07-10T10:27:00-06:00"
-people = ["Joel Ivany","Adanya Dunn","Vanessa Oude-Reimerink"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1468107270082/2016-07-09---NOS.jpg.jpg"
 publishDate = "2016-07-10T10:26:00-06:00"
+related_people = ["scene/people/joel-ivany.md","scene/people/adanya-dunn.md","scene/people/vanessa-oudereimerink.md"]
 short_description = "The audience congregates with the Marshalls as they arrive, and they follow the family inside for the gruesome discovery.
 As the family goes their separate ways throughout the gallery, audience members are invited to follow specific characters along their journeys.
 The entire show is performed twice, giving an opportunity for listeners to follow a different character the second time around, and gain some new information on the mysterious murder." slug = "a-little-mozart-a-little-murder-a-lot-of-fun" title = "A little Mozart, a little murder, a lot of fun"